ccallawa/alyvix_doc/test_case_building.rst

 .. _test_case_building_designer:
 .. topic:: Alyvix Designer

-   Alyvix Designer is used to select graphic components on a screen capture to use as test case objects, whether they're images, rectangles, or text.
-You can then define triggers and actions to apply when those patterns are recognized later in a simulated interaction with an application.
+   Alyvix Designer is used to select graphic components on a captured screen to use as test case objects, whether they're images, rectangles, or text.
+You can then define triggers and actions to apply when those templates are recognized later in a simulated interaction with an application.

-Designer will save the set of patterns as a single **test case object** :rawhtml:`<a href="glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`, which you can then use as a building block to compose more complicated objects and scripts using Alyvix Editor.
+Designer will save the set of templates (the component tree) as a single **test case object** :rawhtml:`<a href="glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`, which you can then use as a building block to compose more complicated objects and scripts using Alyvix Editor.